 4. Victoria Falls:

 Victoria Falls is located in Africa, between the borders of Zambia and Zimbabwe and it all starts from the Zambezi River.
-It dives about 108 meters down in a beautiful waterfall that is 1.7km wide.
-Victoria Falls is also called Mosi-oa-Tunya which means Smoke that Thunders in the Kalolo-Lozi tribe’s dialect.
+It dives about 108 meters down into a beautiful waterfall 1.7km wide.
+Victoria Falls is also called Mosi-oa-Tunya, which means Smoke that Thunders, according to the Kalolo-Lozi tribe’s dialect.

 Victoria Falls wasn’t open to visitors until 1905.
 It became well-known after a railway was constructed in this location.
-After Zambia got its independence in 1964, most of the geographic names were changed back to African names except Victoria Falls and Livingstone kept their names and this is due to the deep respect the Zambian people had for Scottish missionary David Livingstone.
+After Zambia was independent in 1964, most of the geographic names were changed back to African names, except Victoria Falls and Livingstone kept their names.
+This is due to the Zambian people’s deep respect for Scottish missionary David Livingstone.

 Victoria Falls is three times the height of Niagara Falls and twice the width of Horseshoe Falls.
-If you go there, you will fall in love with the place at first sight.
-You can have a helicopter tour or a boat cruise to see all the lovely nature around you.
-If you are in a helicopter, you will be able to see elephants or the other wildlife of the national park and it is better to visit Victoria Falls in June and July.
+If you go there, you will love the place at first sight.
+You can take a helicopter or boat cruise to see the lovely nature around you.
+In a helicopter, you can see elephants or other wildlife in the national park.
+It is better to visit Victoria Falls in June and July.

 Victoria Falls is a UNESCO World Heritage Site.
-On the crest of the fall, many islands divide the main flow into several branches and when floods happen, the water flow capacity reaches half a million liters of water per minute.
-The water level varies throughout the year, and it reaches the top in April and it is at its lowest level in October and November.
-The interesting thing is that you can see a rainbow across the falls during any part of the day and during the full moon.
-You can also see the moonbow in the spray instead of the usual daylight rainbow and that is a nice backdrop to take some wonderful pictures.
+On the crest of the fall, many islands divide the main flow into several branches, and when floods happen, the water flow capacity reaches half a million litres of water per minute.
+The water level varies throughout the year, reaching the top in April and at its lowest in October and November.
+The exciting thing is that you can see a rainbow across the falls during any part of the day and the full moon.
+You can also see the moonbow in the spray instead of the usual daylight rainbow, a pleasant backdrop from which to take some beautiful pictures.

 5. Great Barrier Reef:

 The Great Barrier Reef is located in the Coral Sea in northeast Australia, and it is the largest coral reef in the world as it extends over 2,600 km.
-In the year 1770, there was a European exploration of the reef, when the British explorer Captain James Cook was the first one to explore this part of the world and he worked on charting channels and passages through the maze of reefs and it continued until the 19th century.
+In 1770, there was a European exploration of the reef, and British explorer Captain James Cook was the first to explore this part of the world.
+He worked on charting channels and passages through the maze of reefs, which continued until the 19th century.

-It includes more than nine hundred islands and is made up of more than 2,900 individual reefs constructed by billions of minuscule coral polyps.
-You can enjoy exploring the wonderful nature in the sea by taking a glass-bottomed boat or a helicopter tour, which will allow you to see everything from the air when the sun hits the reef.
+It includes over nine hundred islands and over 2,900 individual reefs constructed by billions of minuscule coral polyps.
+You can enjoy exploring the extraordinary nature of the sea by taking a glass-bottomed boat or a helicopter tour, which allows you to see everything from the air when the sun hits the reef.
 There are more than 300 species of hard coral, as well as anemones, sponges, worms, gastropods, lobsters, crayfish, prawns, crabs, and a great variety of fish and birds.

-Environmental pressures to the reef, climate-changing through years accompanied by mass coral bleaching, and cyclic outbreaks of the crown-of-thorns starfish.
-Mass coral bleaching is due to the rosining in temperature that happened in the ocean in the summers of 1998, 2002, and 2006.
-The Great Barrier Reef Marine Park protected a huge part of the reef from overfishing and tourism and the place was listed as a World Heritage Area.
-The interesting thing is that the astronauts and satellites have taken photos of the Great Barrier Reef from space.
-To go to the Great Barrier Reef you can fly to Cairns, Port Douglas, Airlie Beach, the Whitsunday Islands, or Townsville in Queensland in Australia.
+Environmental pressures to the reef, climate-changing through years accompanied by mass coral bleaching and cyclic outbreaks of the crown-of-thorns starfish.
+Mass coral bleaching is due to the rising temperature in the ocean in the summers of 1998, 2002, and 2006.
+The Great Barrier Reef Marine Park protected a considerable part of the reef from overfishing and tourism, and it was listed as a World Heritage Area.
+The exciting thing is that the astronauts and satellites have taken photos of the Great Barrier Reef from space.
+To go to the Great Barrier Reef, you can fly to Cairns, Port Douglas, Airlie Beach, the Whitsunday Islands, or Townsville in Queensland, Australia.

 6. Grand Canyon:

-Located in Arizona, United States of America, the Grand Canyon is a majestic and colorful landscape that offers you a wonderful view that you might not see in any other place in the world.
-The Canyon is 277 miles long, and its width is about 18 miles and most of it is located inside the Grand Canyon National Park.
-The Grand Canyon was created by the corrosion of the Colorado River.
-It has become one of the natural wonders of the world due to its overall scale, size, and its magnificent colorful landscape.
-In the 20th century, the area started to develop and a tourist ranch was established, then the first hotel opened on the south shore at Grandview Point, and then a railway was constructed in order to transport visitors to the park.
+Located in Arizona, United States of America, the Grand Canyon is a majestic and colourful landscape that offers a beautiful view you might not see anywhere in the world.
+The Canyon is 277 miles long, and its width is about 18 miles.
+Most of it is located inside the Grand Canyon National Park.
+The corrosion of the Colorado River created the Grand Canyon.
+It has become one of the natural wonders of the world due to its overall scale, size, and magnificent colourful landscape.
+In the 20th century, the area started to develop, and a tourist ranch was established.
+Then, the first hotel opened on the south shore at Grandview Point, and a railway was constructed to transport visitors to the park.

-While you are there, you can explore it on foot or by overnight camping or hiking.
-You can go to the South Rim and spend the whole day there looking at the beautiful landscape that stretches along the top of the canyon.
-If you want to explore more places in the Canyon you can go to one of the numerous hiking trails, but if you to explore it in another way, there is a helicopter tour for a great experience and lovely views from the top.
-Also, there is a Geological Museum if you want to learn about the formation and geology of the Canyon.
+While there, you can explore it on foot or by overnight camping or hiking.
+You can go to the South Rim and spend the whole day there looking at the beautiful landscape stretching along the canyon’s top.
+If you want to explore more places in the Canyon, you can go to one of the numerous hiking trails, but if you want to explore it in another way, there is a helicopter tour for a great experience and lovely views from the top.
+Also, there is a geological museum where you can learn about the formation and geology of the Canyon.

-During the winter, visiting the Grand Canyon is hard because the North Rim roads are closed and you won’t be able to see very well.
-In the summer, temperatures are warmer and allow for a more pleasant experience.
+Visiting the Grand Canyon in the winter is difficult because the North Rim roads are closed, and you won’t be able to see very well.
+In the summer, temperatures are warmer, allowing for a more pleasant experience.
 Over 5 million tourists visit the Grand Canyon every year.

 When people first started visiting the Grand Canyon, the government decided in 1919 to classify the area as a national park.
-If you want to go there, take a flight to Las Vegas, Phoenix, Flagstaff, or Los Angeles, and make your way to the town of Williams, and there is also a steam locomotive on the Grand Canyon Railway to Grand Canyon Village.
-In the Grand Canyon Park, you will find a diversity of ecosystems, although there were fires and deforestation that caused the northern forests to shrink, you can see more than 350 species of birds, about 100 mammals, 50 reptiles, 15 kinds of fish, and thousands of species of invertebrates all over the park.
+If you want to go there, fly to Las Vegas, Phoenix, Flagstaff, or Los Angeles and go to Williams.
+A steam locomotive is also on the Grand Canyon Railway to Grand Canyon Village.
+In Grand Canyon Park, you will find a diversity of ecosystems.
+However, fires and deforestation caused the northern forests to shrink; you can see more than 350 species of birds, about 100 mammals, 50 reptiles, 15 kinds of fish, and thousands of species of invertebrates all over the park.

 7. Parícutin Volcano:

 Paricutin Volcano is located in Michoacán, Mexico.
 It is a cinder cone volcano.
-It is located in the Mexican Volcanic Belt in North America and the volcano erupted for 19 years until it stopped in 1952.
-Its first eruption was in 1943, the fire, lava, and ashes destroyed and buried two villages and hundreds of homes, as the cone of the volcano had risen 450 meters.
-You can find the church of San Juan Parangaricutiro which is buried partly in the village of Paricutín and is a famous tourist attraction there.
+It is located in the Mexican Volcanic Belt in North America, and the volcano erupted 19 years ago, stopping in 1952.
+Its first eruption was in 1943; the fire, lava, and ashes destroyed and buried two villages and hundreds of homes as the volcano cone rose 450 meters.
+You can find the church of San Juan Parangaricutiro, which is buried partly in the village of Paricutín and is a famous tourist attraction there.

-If you want to go to the top of the volcano, you can hike by taking one of the 19 km round-trips, but it might not be an easy hike, so you should try to go to the top of the volcano on horseback.
+If you want to go to the top of the volcano, you can hike by taking one of the 19 km round trips, but it might not be an easy hike, so you should try to go to the top of the volcano on horseback.
 While you are on your way to the top, you will see sandy banks, lava fields, a buried village, and a church.
-The best time for you to visit the Paricutin Volcano is from October till April and to go there, you can arrive in Mexico City and travel to Anguhuan.
+The best time for you to visit the Paricutin Volcano is from October to April, and to go there, you can arrive in Mexico City and travel to Anguhuan.

 Natural Wonders You Cannot Miss

-These were the 7 Natural Wonders of the World which are fantastic to visit and to take in their magnificence and truly see for yourselves why they are considered so unique.
+These were the 7 Natural Wonders of the World, which are fantastic to visit, take in their magnificence, and truly see why they are considered so unique.
 There are some similarly well-known natural wonders as well, and are equally interesting, such as:

 1. Salar de Uyuni:

-The largest salt flat on the planet at 4086 square miles of salt-crusted earth, it is located in the southwest of Bolivia.
+The largest salt flat on the planet, at 4086 square miles of salt-crusted earth, is located southwest of Bolivia.
 It was created as a consequence of transformations between several prehistoric lakes.
-The lovely thing is that when the lakes around it overflow, the surrounding areas transform into a stunning reflective pool and that makes it a famous attraction to visit.
+The lovely thing is that when the lakes around it overflow, the surrounding areas transform into stunning reflective pools, making it a famous tourist attraction.

 2. Ha Long Bay:

 Ha Long Bay includes more than 1,500 islands and islets covered in greenery.
-They are different in shape and size and are located in the northeast of Vietnam‘s Gulf of Tonkin.
-It is a great place for hiking and scuba diving and this is another well-known attraction that is well worth a visit to explore the beauty of nature.
+They are different in shape and size and are located northeast of Vietnam‘s Gulf of Tonkin.
+It is an excellent place for hiking and scuba diving, and this is another well-known attraction worth visiting to explore nature’s beauty.

 3. Niagara Falls:

-The most famous waterfall on the earth, it is located between the district of Ontario in Canada and the state of New York in the United States.
-It consists of three waterfalls which are Horseshoe Falls, Bridal Veil Falls, and the American Falls.
-Niagara Falls is 27 km in the United States and 121 km in the southeast of Toronto.
+The most famous waterfall on earth is located between the district of Ontario in Canada and the state of New York in the United States.
+It has three waterfalls: Horseshoe Falls, Bridal Veil Falls, and American Falls.
+Niagara Falls is 27 km in the United States and 121 km southeast of Toronto.
 If you visit Niagra Falls, you can venture beneath the falls by boat on Maid of the Mist tours.

 4. Giant’s Causeway:

-It is located in County Antrim on the north coast of Northern Ireland, and the Giant’s Causeway was created by volcanic activity from about 50 million years ago and is made up of a set of tens of thousands of black cylindrical basalt rocks stretching out into the sea.
-It was announced as a World Heritage Site by UNESCO in 1986.
-With an interesting history and tour, take the time to visit if you are in Northern Ireland.
+It is located in County Antrim on the north coast of Northern Ireland.
+The Giant’s Causeway was created by volcanic activity about 50 million years ago and consists of tens of thousands of black cylindrical basalt rocks stretching out into the sea.
+UNESCO announced it as a World Heritage Site in 1986.
+It has an exciting history and tour, so take the time to visit if you are in Northern Ireland.

 5. The Maldives:

-It is one of the famous and best tourist attractions in the world, where it is consists of 26 atolls, coral-based islands and it is located in South Asia.
-Tourists go there to see its coral reefs, beautiful beaches, and especially to go diving because of the lovely and colorful coral reefs and the sea life there.
+It is one of the world’s most famous and best tourist attractions.
+It consists of 26 atolls and coral-based islands in South Asia.
+Tourists go there to see its coral reefs and beautiful beaches and especially to go diving because of the lovely and colourful coral reefs and the sea life there.

 6. Zhangjiajie:

-It is located in the northwestern part of China, and it includes the Zhangjiajie National Forest Park.
+It is located in northwestern China, including the Zhangjiajie National Forest Park.
 It is well-known for its hulking peaks, shaky bridges, and deep caves.
-Zhangjiajie became a UNESCO World Heritage Site in 1992 and it is the place where the famous movie Avatar was shot.
-It is an inspiring place to visit, explore and spend a fascinating time there.
+Zhangjiajie became a UNESCO World Heritage Site in 1992, where the famous movie Avatar was shot.
+It is an inspiring place to visit, explore, and have a fascinating time there.

 7. Lake Hillier:

-The lake is 600 meters in length.
-It is surrounded by a rim of sand and dense woodland of paperbark and eucalyptus trees, and what distinguishes the lake is its pink color.
-Lake Hillier got its pink color from the red pigments secreted by bacteria that live in the water and it is located on the south coast of Western Australia.
+The lake is 600 meters long, surrounded by a rim of sand and dense woodland of paperbark and eucalyptus trees.
+What distinguishes the lake is its pink colour.
+Lake Hillier gets its pink colour from the red pigments secreted by bacteria that live in the water.
+It is located on the south coast of Western Australia.

 8. Cliffs of Moher:

-It is another famous tourist attraction which is located in County Clare, Ireland.
-The Cliffs of Moher are about 14 km and overlook the Atlantic Ocean.
-While you are on the cliffs, you can see other attractions insight like Aran Islands in Galway Bay and Twelve Pins mountains.
+Another famous tourist attraction is the Cliffs of Moher in County Clare, Ireland.
+The Cliffs of Moher are about 14 km long and overlook the Atlantic Ocean.
+While on the cliffs, you can see other attractions, such as the Aran Islands in Galway Bay and the Twelve Pins mountains.

 9. Pamukkale:

-It is located in the southwest of Turkey, in the Turkish language it means the Cotton Castle and it contains waterfalls, mineral forests, and travertine terraces filled with thermal waters.
+It is located in the southwest of Turkey.
+In the Turkish language, it means the Cotton Castle, which contains waterfalls, mineral forests, and travertine terraces filled with thermal waters.

 10. El Yunque National Forest:

-The forest is considered as one of the ecologically diverse forests.
-It contains many animals, reptiles, and birds that you will see around you while you explore the forest.
+The forest is considered one of the ecologically diverse forests.
+It contains many animals, reptiles, and birds you will see around you while exploring it.
 The forest is located in the northeast of Puerto Rico.

-These were some of the Natural places around the world that we recommended that you visit.
-So, pack your bags and travel around the world and start exploring all these magnificent places to experience the true beauty and magnificence of nature.
+These are some of the Natural places around the world that we recommend you visit.
+So, pack your bags, travel around the world, and explore all these magnificent places to experience nature’s beauty and magnificence.